Skip to content

 Quissac (nearby), Gard

-La Deveze anchors this list lead as a working chestnut-and-silk heritage farm in the Cévennes.
-The on-site chef draws from seasonal Cévennes produce, chestnut purée in October, silk-region herbs through summer, turning catering into a regional-cuisine collaboration.
-The 30 on-site sleepers cluster around a heated pool and stone-walled courtyard at Quissac, anchoring a Friday-to-Sunday retreat rhythm with partner-recommended hotels for the broader 120 guest count.
-Couples route via Montpellier or Nîmes airports with 90-minute drives.
+La Deveze is a working agricultural estate in the countryside of the Gard near Quissac.
+The on-site chef draws from the estate's own vineyard and seasonal regional produce, turning catering into a regional-cuisine collaboration.
+Thirty guests sleep around a heated pool and stone-walled courtyard, anchoring a Friday-to-Sunday retreat rhythm, with partner-recommended hotels for the broader guest count.
+Couples route via Montpellier or Nîmes airports, both about 90 minutes by car.

 Why We Love It